 Hi, I'm Amanda

-I’m a Denver-based therapist specializing in bipolar disorder, depression, and anxiety.
+I'm a Denver-based therapist who works directly with adults managing bipolar disorder, depression, or anxiety — with a particular focus on parents of teens and young adults navigating mood disorders.
 I see clients in-person in Wheat Ridge, CO, and online throughout Colorado and California.
-I've been doing this work for over 15 years, and I bring both clinical expertise and personal insight to every session.
-I'm glad you're here.
+I've been doing this work for over 15 years, and I bring both clinical expertise and personal insight to the sessions.

 Could we work well together?